GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 **Feedback on this tutorial**

-This concludes the tutorial on setting up a dead-oil simulation in a channelized permeability field.
+This concludes the tutorial on setting up a Dead-Oil simulation in a channelized permeability field.
 For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

 **Next tutorial**

-In progress
+In the next tutorial :ref:`TutorialDeadOilEgg`, we learn how to run a a more complex test case based on the Egg model.

 **For more details**

-In progress
+  - A complete description of the reservoir flow solver is found here :ref:`CompositionalMultiphaseFlow`.
+  - The well solver is description at :ref:`CompositionalMultiphaseWell`.
+  - The available constitutive models are listed at :ref:`Constitutive`.